-PHYSICIAN & SURGEON

-MUNDAY, TEXAS

 A Ready Market For

-Your Stock

 CATTLE ..
 HORSES ..
 HOGS ..
 MULES Our Sale attracts more Buyers than any Livestock Sale in this Territory!

 AUCTION SALE EVERY TUESDAY

 Lots of buyers are on hand to give highest market prices for your livestock.
-WE BUY HOGS MONDAYS AND TUESDAYS, PAYING TOU 50c UNDER FORT WORTH PACKER PRICES.
+WE BUY HOGS MONDAYS AND TUESDAYS, PAYING YOU 50c UNDER FORT WORTH PACKER PRICES.

-Livestock Commission Co. atitte & Son
+Ratliff & Son

-Bill White, Auctions
+Bill White, Auctioneer

-Home Furniture Co. & Mattress Factory
+Mahan Funeral Home

 REMEMBER

+Home Furniture Co.

+& Mattress Factory

--For Your Mattress Work-New and Used Furniture.
+-For Your Mattress Work-

 We also have a nice stock of

-Mahan Funeral Home
+New and Used Furniture.

 AMBULANCE SERVICE

-Day Phone Nite Phone MUNDAY, TEXAS
+Day Phone Nite Phone

-REMEMBER WHITE

-> for
+MUNDAY, TEXAS

-AUTO STORE
+WHITE AUTO STORE

+REMEMBER

+for

-Household supplies, auto accessories, motor oils, radios, record players, Leonard refrigerators, stoves, bolts, tools, hardware, batteries and vene tian blinds.
+Household supplies, auto accessories, motor oils, radios, record players, Leonard refrigerators, stoves, bolts, tools, hardware, batteries and venetian blinds.

-iot Race, the wild mare milking
+ERRANDS

+Pay your bills at your own desk in just

 Knox Prairie Philosopher Wants To Get The War Over With; He Can't Stand Any More Of This Geography

 Editor's note: The Knox Prairie Philosopher on his Johnson grass farm on Miller Creek is getting confused on the war situation, but he isn't by himself.
 Dear editar:

-I picked up a newspaper that blew out of a truck which passed by my house yesterday afternoon, blowin dust all over the place, as far as I'm concerned roads are fine things but it would suit me fine all right if I got through dozin, read the people used some other ones paper to catch up on the news. besides the one in front of my I don't like to complain, but house, ought to be other places it seems to me the Korean war they'd as soon go by as my is comin close to the last war. house, and after the dust set I ain't through learnin the geogtled I went down to the pasture raphy from the last one yet, unand sat under a tree and after derstand some folks ain't even
+I picked up a newspaper that blew out of a truck which passed by my house yesterday afternoon, blowin dust all over the place, as far as I'm concerned roads are fine things but it would suit me fine all right if I got through dozin, read the people used some other ones paper to catch up on the news. besides the one in front of my I don't like to complain, but house, ought to be other places it seems to me the Korean war they'd as soon go by as my is comin close to the last war, house, and after the dust set- I ain't through learnin the geogtled I went down to the pasture raphy from the last one yet, unand sat under a tree and after derstand some folks ain't even